 - heritage character elements from the original 1850 cottage.

 This rehabilitation project estimated at $6.1 million, included important maintenance and life cycle renewal requirements, as well as the following work:

 - address lead paint on existing exterior wood components of the building envelope

 - repair exterior wall framing, and install insulation, air barrier, vapour barrier, sheathing, rain screen and new clapboard

 - install modern hot water system and HVAC (heating, ventilation and air conditioning) system

-- install fire suppression system rehabilitation for code compliance
+- rehabilitate fire suppression system for code compliance

 - replace exterior doors, frames and hardware, restore window sashes and glazing, and install new exterior windows

-- insulate the walls that were previously uninsulated, and insulate the attic
+- insulate walls that were previously uninsulated, and insulate the attic

-- dismantle and rebuild two stone chimneys, and repair interior stone masonry
+- dismantle and rebuild two heritage stone chimneys, and repair interior stone masonry

 - repair and install membrane on foundations, as well as parging, insulation and drainage at foundations

 - undertake functional improvements, including expanding and improving the service area

 Our work at Harrington Lake is part of a broader long-term program to preserve, maintain and restore all the official residences under NCC management.
 In June 2021, we released the Official Residences of Canada: Asset Portfolio Condition Report.
 This document details the investment needed to restore Canada’s official residences to good condition.